rnabioco/rbi-website/content/home/featured.md

 weight = 60  # Order that this section will appear.

-title = "RBI Research Highlights" subtitle = "See the latest discoveries from our RBI faculty and trainees"
+title = "RBI Research Highlights" subtitle = "See the latest discoveries from RBI faculty and trainees"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.